 ARAMIS is a non-contact form of measurement that will not affect your material’s response during testing.
-Instead of achieving strain or displacement results at a few single points, as you would with traditional sensors, ARAMIS will give the user full-field data resulting in thousands of data points.
+Instead of achieving strain or displacement results at a few single points, as you would with traditional sensors, ARAMIS will give the user full-field data, resulting in thousands of data points.
 This allows the user to see and understand phenomena within the material that could not be otherwise observed.
 With materials such as concrete, cracking can be very complex.
 Often, the cracks are too small to observe with the naked eye.
-Using ARAMIS, the strain before cracking, the rate and magnitude at which the crack expands, the location of cracks, and many other measurements can be easily made.
+ARAMIS can easily measure the strain before cracking, the rate and magnitude at which the crack expands, the location of cracks, and many other measurements.

 Structural Health Monitoring

 With ARAMIS, the user can make a baseline measurement of a structure and monitor its health over a long period of time.
 This will allow you to observe the structural integrity as it is exposed to environmental conditions, working conditions, standard loads, and other factors.
 These measurements can be taken over seconds, minutes, hours, days, months, or years depending on what the user would like to observe.